Role of the Board

 |Dr Jesse Goodman||Member||Member||Member|

 |Dr Vishal Sikka||Member||Member|

 Each Executive Director has a contract of service with the company with a notice period on termination of 12 months by the employing company or the Executive Director.
-Dr Hal Barron transitioned from Executive Director to Non-Executive Director on 1 August 2022.
+Iain Mackay stepped down as CFO and Executive Director on 1 May 2023.

 Non-Executive Directors do not have service contracts.
 They have a letter of appointment.

 Our Executive Directors' contracts of service and our Non-Executive Directors' letters of appointment with GSK or any of its subsidiaries are available for inspection at GSK House.
 Please contact the Company Secretary to arrange inspection at the following address: